Student Achievement Awards

 NATAS has no student chapters, but it does offer student memberships.

-Students listed on the entry form for Student Production Awards must have been enrolled in an accredited high school/vocational school within the Chapter boundaries at the time of production and completion of his/her piece within the eligibility period.
+Students listed on the entry form for Student Achievement Awards must have been enrolled in an accredited high school/organization within the Chapter boundaries at the time of production and completion of his/her piece within the eligibility period.
 Membership is not a requirement for advisors or entrants to submit in the Student Production Awards.

 THE NATIONAL ACADEMY OF TELEVISION ARTS & SCIENCES